Metric dimension of dual polar graphs: Abstract

 \section{Abstract}

 A {\em resolving set} for a graph $\Gamma$ is a collection of vertices $S$, chosen so that for each vertex $v$, the list of distances from $v$ to the members of $S$ uniquely specifies $v$.
 The {\em \mbox{metric} dimension} $\mu(\Gamma)$ is the smallest size of a resolving set for $\Gamma$.
 We consider the metric dimension of the {\em\mbox{dual polar graphs}}, and show that it is at most the rank over $\RR$ of the incidence matrix of the corresponding polar space.
-We then compute this rank to give an explicit upper bound on the metric dimension of dual polar graphs.
+We then compute this rank to give an explicit upper bound on the metric dimension of dual polar graphs, as well as the halved dual polar graphs.